bitcoin-dot-org/Bitcoin.org/_posts/2018-09-07-thanks-to-recent-translation-volunteers.md

-Thanks to a [sponsorship from Paxful](https://bitcoin.org/en/posts/new-supporting-sponsorship-from-paxful), the following volunteer translators who have been the most active contributors in recent months have all been given bitcoin for their efforts:
+Thanks to a [sponsorship from Paxful](https://bitcoin.org/en/posts/new-supporting-sponsorship-from-paxful), the following volunteer translators who have been the most active contributors in recent months are being given bitcoin for their efforts:

 * Abegi
 * FrancescoGalati